 Food, of course, is a huge part of Diwali, and a lot of it is sweet.
-Although every region has its specialties, there are some sweets, like burfis and laddoos, that are pretty much made — and shared — in every home.
+Although every region has its specialties, there are some sweets, like burfis and Vegan Kaju Rava Laddu, that are pretty much made -- and shared -- in every home.
 But Indian sweets are also largely made with milk and ghee, which is why I've been on a quest to veganize many common Indian sweets and share them with you.

 This is also a rather easy recipe to make, and it requires just eight ingredients.
 Lentils, almond milk, cashew nuts, grated coconut, pumpkin seeds, sugar, coconut oil and cardamon.
 Do you see anything in that list you absolutely do not love?

-- 1 cup chana dal or Bengal gram dal soaked in enough water to cover by two inches for four hours.
+- 1 cup chana dal (Bengal gram dal.
+Soaked in enough water to cover by two inches for four hours.)

 - 3 cups almond milk

-- 1/2 cup cashews + 1/2 cup water soaked for 30 minutes then blended into a very smooth cream
+- ½ cup cashews (soaked for 30 minutes then blended into a very smooth cream with ½ cup water)

 - In a saucepan, combine the soaked, drained chana dal with 2 cups of almond milk and bring to a boil.
 Lower the heat, cover the saucepan, and cook for 30 minutes or until the lentils are really tender.
 Turn off the heat, let the mixture cool a little, and then blend into a coarse paste in the food processor.